 Adam West plays himself as Catman in almost every episode he's appeared in, however in season nine's "Cat-Astrophe!", he's voiced by Jeff Bennett.

 The French dub is rather extreme about this, switching from Belgium to Paris after 2005, because Nickelodeon had acquired the rights to future seasons from Nelvana.
 The Parisian French dub started in 2007.

-Because they used real prepubescent voice actors rather than adults that sounded like children, some of the characters on Arthur had many different actors over the course of the series, most notably DW, Brain and Arthur himself.
+Because they used real prepubescent voice actors rather than adults that sounded like children, some of the characters on Arthur had many different actors over the course of the series, most notably DW (always voiced by young boys), Brain and Arthur himself.
 Also, Brain's voice got really deep before they replaced him.

 Played straight with Death; originally voiced by Norm MacDonald for his first appearance, but then replaced by Adam Carolla for all other appearances, since MacDonald was unavailable.

 In her first appearance Lois' sister Carol was voiced by Carol Kane.
 In her second appearance a decade later, she is voiced by Julie Hagerty.